 You have also got put all your effort into building real connections with your clients – relationships that align with their specific missions, visions, values, and goals.

-I built my virtual online practice initially for myself to have something scalable, repeatable and that also gave me an awesome life/work balance.
+I built my virtual financial planner practice initially for myself to have something scalable, repeatable and that also gave me an awesome life/work balance.
 A lot of advisors end up asking me how I did it all, which is what inspired me to create Conneqtor.

 My Virtual Advisor System, Conneqtor, is a proven program that will show you how to start or remodel your practice into a virtual powerhouse, enabling you with the right tools to acquire and work with your ideal clients from virtually anywhere in the world.